1109akshatverma/Dashboard-in-a-day/Lab 2 - Data Preparation.md

 # Lab 2 - Data Preparation

+### Estimated Duration:

 ## Overview

-In this section, we will explore methods to [transform data in the data model](https://powerbi.microsoft.com/en-us/documentation/powerbi-desktop-shape-and-combine-data/).
-Transforming the data by renaming tables, updating data types, and appending tables together ensures that the data is ready to be used for reporting.
-In some instances, this means cleaning the data up so that similar sets of data can be combined.
-In other instances, groups of data are renamed so that they are more easilyrecognized by end users and report writing is simplified.
+In this lab, you will explore methods to transform data in the data model to ensure it is optimized for reporting.
+You will perform key transformations such as renaming tables, updating data types, and appending tables to clean and structure the data effectively.
+These transformations enhance data consistency, improve usability for end users, and streamline the report creation process in Power BI.

+## Lab Objectives

+- Task 1 - Power BI Desktop - Renaming tables

 ### Task 1 - Power BI Desktop - Renaming tables